 Know your asset allocation: Many women self-identify as conservative investors, and one mistake that conservative investors can make is putting too much of their portfolio in cash.
 Given the low yields on cash and cash alternatives compared to expected returns in other asset classes, a better way to attempt to manage risk is through strategic asset allocation - spreading assets among stocks, bonds, real assets, and alternative investments.
-Academic studies13 and our own research14 have shown that strategic asset allocation tends to be the main driver controlling a portfolio's fluctuations.
-Specifically, our findings show that about 79% of return variability comes from strategic asset allocation.
+Academic studies15 and our own research16 have shown that strategic asset allocation tends to be the main driver controlling a portfolio's fluctuations.
+Specifically, our findings show that about 97% of return variability comes from strategic asset allocation (the U.S. stock-bond mix, global diversification, and asset class diversification).
 A relatively small percent comes from tactical asset allocation, security selection, and other unexplained variables.

 Don't time the market: Taking prudent levels of risk does not mean timing the market.
 Investors who attempt to time the market can suffer from lower returns over time.
 According to a study by DALBAR, Inc., a financial services research firm, more than half of the gap in the return of the average stock investor and the return of the S&P 500 Index can be attributed to performance chasing and other bad investing habits.
-The message from DALBAR's yearly analysis has been consistent since its first study in 1994: Investment results are more reliant on investor behavior than fund performance.
-Time in the market matters more than trying to time the market.15
+The message from DALBAR's yearly analysis has been consistent since its first study in 1994: investment results are more reliant on investor behavior than fund performance.
+Time in the market matters more than trying to time the market.17